 Stay tuned to find out who our guest is on Friday.
-And subscribe to our podcast on Apple or Google to get episodes as soon as they release.
+And subscribe to our podcast to get episodes as soon as they release.
 You can also listen to episodes on SoundCloud or through our site, and read transcripts to every episode (and bonus episode).

 Earlier, I wrote about how I wanted to use this blog space to reflect on possible resources and strategies teachers could use in their own classrooms.
 I've written about resources in Episode 1 & 2 with Mike Rose and resources in Episode 3 with Stephanie Vie.
 Some resource posts are going to be filled with book and article recommendations, while others will offer strategies and tips for pedagogical practices and activities.

 In Episode 4, Steve Parks talks about his commitment to community partnerships and establishing relationships with local organizations.
 He also shares how he attempts to create a classroom community that is democratic and dialogic.
 I decided to separate those two threads and identify key points in hopes of providing resources for teachers interested in this type of work.

 On establishing and developing community partnerships

 On building a classroom community that is democratic and dialogic

 Steve also mentioned Raymond Williams' "Cultures is Ordinary."
 You can read that here.
 And please feel free to read the whole episode transcript to learn more about both these threads.